Mohsen-Bazmi/NSBPlugAggregatesToSagas/Readme.md

-The proof of concept indicates how to plug existing aggregates roots into NServiceBus sagas.
+The proof of concept indicates how to plug existing aggregates into NServiceBus sagas.

 **Prerequisites**
 - Docker